lexchou-aspose/Aspose.3D-Products/3d/net/verify-watermark/ply/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

-        {{< blocks/products/pf/agp/demobox sectionTitle="Free App to Add Blind Watermark Verification to PLY" sectionDescription="Check our live demos to [Watermark Verification PLY](https://products.aspose.app/3d/verify-watermark/ply) with following benefits." >}}
-            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload PLY file and hit the \"Watermark\" button" >}}
-            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download PLY file from the link, if required" >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="PLY" readMoreLink="https://docs.fileformat.com/3d/ply/" >}}
-PLY, Polygon File Format, represents 3D file format that stores graphical objects described as a collection of polygons.
-The purpose of this file format was to establish a simple and easy file type that is general enough to be useful for a wide range of models.
-PLY file format comes as ASCII as well as Binary format for compact storage and for rapid saving and loading.

-        {{< /blocks/products/pf/agp/about-file-text >}}

-    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark Verification to Formats" subTitle="Using C#, One can also add blind watermark verification to many other file formats including." >}}